sfelix91/ios-shortcut-windows-continuity/README.md

 ---

+## Windows automation

+On Windows, the continuity experience is enabled through a minimal automation layer built with AutoHotkey and PowerShell.

+### Flow overview
+- The user copies text normally using `Ctrl + C`
+- Pressing `Ctrl + Shift + C` signals that the content should be sent to the iPhone
+- An AutoHotkey script captures the shortcut
+- The script executes a PowerShell process silently in the background
+- The PowerShell script writes the clipboard content to iCloud Drive

+The AutoHotkey and PowerShell scripts are intentionally small, focused and transparent, and are included in this repository for inspection and customization.

-### Design intent
+### Design rationale
+- No servers or network services
+- No paid tools
+- No persistent background UI
+- Uses native system capabilities
+- Fully customizable and easy to adapt

-The goal is not to replicate Apple Continuity technically, but to recreate the *experience*:
+The goal is not to replicate Apple Continuity technically, but to recreate the *experience*: fast, invisible and intentional.
-- Fast and intentional interaction
-- Minimal friction
-- No context switching
-- Easy customization
-- No dependency on paid tools

-The result is a lightweight, reliable and highly adaptable workflow that fits naturally into daily use.

 ## Tools and Technologies
 - iOS Shortcuts